A chaotic White House Correspondents' Dinner, as told by NPR reporters in the room

 Politicians and reporters reconvene at the White House

-Shivaram, traveling in the pool, said Trump's motorcade made the few-minute drive from the hotel to the White House with sirens blaring.
+Shivaram, traveling in the pool, said Trump's motorcade made the few-minutes' drive from the hotel to the White House with sirens blaring.

 Trump, flanked by Vance, Patel, the first lady and other high-ranking officials, said he initially thought the distant disturbance was the sound of a tray being dropped.
 The president praised the Secret Service and law enforcement for their quick response.
 He also thanked the press for their "responsible coverage."